 A goal needs to be measurable if you want to track your progress.
 You might say, “I want to be kinder to patients,” but how do you measure that?
 What evidence will you have for how well you’re doing?

 If you’re a nursing student, you can easily track your progress by looking at your grades, your projects, and the number of assignments you’ve completed.
+If you’re trying to budget, you could look at how well you’re able to fall under your budget for the month.
+Learn how to make more money with these 17 best jobs for nursing students.

 If you’re a practicing nurse, setting measurable goals might be harder.
 Any goal that you can track on paper is measurable.
 You should be able to see concrete progress.